mqxym/hypixel-autotip/README.md

 ## How it works:
 1. Joins Bedwars lobby
 2. Get online players
-3. Tip 9 random players
+3. Tip a random player in the 9 available gamemodes
 4. Wait ~1 hour and repeat

 ## Features
 - AntiAFK plugin is used for sending /tipall every x minutes
+- Autotip.cs script tips random players
 - Automatically reconnects when the connection drops

 ## Installation: